Competitive Perimeter Defense of Conical Environments: Problem Description

 \section{Problem Description}

 Consider a conical environment of $\mathcal{E}(\theta)=\{(y,\alpha) \, : \, 0 < y \leq 1, -\theta\leq\alpha\leq \theta \}$ which contains a conical region (referred to as perimeter) $\mathcal{R}(\rho,\theta)=\{(z,\alpha) \, : \, 0 < z \leq \rho<1, -\theta\leq\alpha\leq \theta \}$ (Fig. \ref{fig:Problem_Desc}).
 Intruders arrive over time at the circumference of the environment, i.e., $y=1$ and move radially inwards with a fixed speed $v$ towards the origin in order to breach the perimeter.
 The defense consists of a single vehicle with motion modeled as a first order integrator with maximum speed of unity and a finite capture radius $r<\rho$ \footnote{If $r\geq \rho$, then the problem is trivial as an algorithm that positions the vehicle at the origin can capture all intruders.}.
-We define the \emph{capture circle} as a circle of radius $r$, centered at the vehicle's location.
+A \emph{capture circle} is defined as a circle of radius $r$, centered at the vehicle's location.
+An intruder is \emph{captured} and subsequently removed from $\mathcal{E}(\theta)$ if it lies within or on the capture circle.

-A \emph{problem instance} $\mathcal{P}(\theta,\rho,v,r)$ is characterized by four parameters: the speed ratio or equivalently the speed of the intruders, $v<1$, the perimeter's radius $0<\rho<1$, the angle that defines the size of the environment as well as the perimeter, $0<\theta\leq \pi$ and, the capture radius $r<\rho$.
-The vehicle is said to \emph{capture} an intruder when the intruder location lies within or on the capture radius of the vehicle.
 An intruder is said to be \emph{lost} if the intruder reaches the perimeter without being captured by the vehicle.